-- Yes, but they need to determine whether they have enough slots to fulfill the double major without overloading.
-However, recruiters are just as excited about an accounting major that has shown an interest in the humanities through their course work and their decision to come to W&L without necessarily earning two majors.
-Be aware that being a double-major limits student flexibility in their course of study, which can add frustration to the registration process and limit opportunities for other developmental experiences such as studying abroad or taking a course just because it sounds interesting.
+- Yes, but you need to determine whether you have enough slots to fulfill the double major without overloading.
+Having said that, recruiters are just as excited about an accounting major who has shown an interest in the humanities through his/her coursework and his/her decision to come to W&L without necessarily earning two majors.
+Be aware that being a double-major limits your flexibility in your their course of study, which can add frustration to the registration process and limit opportunities for other developmental experiences such as studying abroad or taking a course just because it sounds interesting.
 So, only sign up for a double major if you are passionate about both of them.

 How can I get the 150 credit hours needed to work in public accounting?

 - Graduate from W&L with 120 credit hours and enroll in a one-year graduate program in accounting for the remaining 30 credit hours.
 W&L students are highly sought after for these programs, and we have agreements with a number of schools.
 W&L students are also eligible for both merit and need-based scholarships at these programs.
-Students planning to get a masters of accountancy should interview for accounting externships and leadership conferences in the fall or winter of their junior year (the timing varies), interview for accounting internships in the fall of their senior year, and could interview for full time during their graduate school program if they have not already accepted a full-time job offer following their internship).
+Students planning to get a masters of accountancy should interview for accounting externships and leadership conferences in the fall or winter of their junior year (the timing varies), interview for accounting internships in the fall of their senior year, and interview for full-time positions during their graduate school program (if they have not already accepted a full-time job offer following their internship).

-I'm an accounting & business major interested in working in banking/corporate finance instead of public accounting.
+I'm an accounting major interested in working in banking/corporate finance instead of public accounting.
 Can I count the upper-level finance courses offered at W&L through the business department (e.g., Investments, Real Estate Finance, etc.) towards my major?
-If so, what is the process for getting approval?

 - Yes.
-The accounting department has updated the catalog to add these courses to the options under the "At least three additional credits from ACCT 280 - ACCT 372" (listed as Group 5 in the catalog and Group 8 in WebAdvisor).
+The accounting department has updated the catalog to add these courses to the options under Group 5 in the catalog and Group 8 in WebAdvisor.

 Can I have the pre-requisite course requirement waived if I am simultaneously enrolled in the pre-requisite (i.e., can I make a pre-requisite a co-requisite)?
 If so, what is the process for getting approval?

 - Students wishing to make a pre-requisite a co-requisite need to get permission from the instructor to enroll in the course.
 Your instructor will then need to grant you "Instructor Consent" through WebAdvisor for the particular section in which you wish to enroll.
-Students are not allowed to take ACCT 201 and 202 at the same time.
-In some instances, they are allowed to take ACCT 202 and 320 simultaneously.
+For instance, in some cases, you are allowed to take ACCT 202 and 320 simultaneously.

 Can I get credit for my summer internship?
 If so, what is the process?

 - Yes.
 Students who would like summer internship credit for an accounting-related internship need to start the process with the Accounting Department Chair during Winter Term.
 Credit for internships must be approved in advance.
 Not all internships may qualify for credit.
 Internship credits count towards graduation but not towards the Accounting major.
-During the internship, students will keep a journal.
-During the following fall, students will work with a faculty mentor on a research paper related to their internship and make a presentation to the faculty.
-Students will receive credit during the fall term upon successful completion of the journal, paper, and presentation.
+During the internship, you will keep a journal.
+Before the summer's end, you will work with the faculty instructor on a research paper, upon successful completion of which you will receive credit for the summer term.
 Grades are assigned on the satisfactory/unsatisfactory basis.
 Additional information can be found here.

 I'm interested in doing an honor's thesis.
 How much credit will this provide towards my major?
 What is the process?

 - Honors Thesis students receive 6 hours of credit towards graduation*, and, if successful in completing their thesis, they will have their project included in the graduation program.
 Students who write an honor's thesis receive credit in ACCT 493 - Honors Thesis and will enroll in this course for both the fall and winter semesters.
 The fall grades will not be assigned until the successful completion of the thesis at the end of the winter term.
-The student must have at least a 3.45 GPA and work with a faculty mentor to develop a proposal for the thesis in the winter/spring of their junior year.
-If approved by a faculty mentor, the student meets with the department chair.
-If approved, the student may enroll in ACCT 493 in the fall and winter terms.
-The student must present their research to the faculty at the end of the winter semester.
-A second faculty mentor, selected by the department chair, will serve as an outside reader of the thesis. *Note: At this time the 6 hours of credit for the Honors Thesis counts towards graduation but not towards the Accounting and Business Administration major.
+You must have at least a 3.45 GPA and work with a faculty mentor to develop a proposal for the thesis in the winter/spring of your junior year.
+If approved by your faculty mentor, you then meet with the department head.
+If approved, you may enroll in ACCT 493 in the fall and winter terms.
+You must present your research to the faculty at the end of the winter semester.
+A second faculty mentor, selected by the department chair, will serve as an outside reader of the thesis. *Note: At this time the 6 hours of credit for the Honors Thesis counts towards graduation but not towards the Accounting major.

 I've already taken one spring-term course in accounting and I want to take another.
 Can both count towards my major requirements?

 - No, only one spring term accounting course will count towards your accounting major degree requirements.
-If a student chooses to take two accounting spring term courses, the second course will be treated as an elective that counts towards graduation requirements but not degree requirements.
+If you choose to take two accounting spring term courses, the second course will be treated as an elective that counts towards graduation requirements but not degree requirements.

 I'm not happy with my grade in a particular class.
 Can I take it again?

-- Maybe, depending on whether there is room in the class, whether the student has already taken a course using that course as a prerequisite, and whether the student can still meet their degree requirements in four years.
+- Maybe, depending on whether there is room in the class, whether you have already taken a course using that course as a prerequisite, and whether you can still meet your degree requirements in four years.
 Registration for retakes in accounting is blocked until the registration process is completed.
-If there is room, the department chair can allow the student access to the course.
+If there is room, the department head can allow you access to the course.
 Fill out the registration override form and bring it to the department head to sign.